Florence A. George: Legacy

-In 2011, Sally Huxley, who succeeded George as head of food studies at George's former school, published Recipes for Success, a contemporary treatment of domestic science.
-Drawing on research into the subject's history, the book discusses George's role in its development.
-It also includes recipes intended to reflect current social trends, echoing George's approach.
+In 2011, Sally Huxley, who succeeded George as head of food studies at George's former school, published Recipes for Success, a contemporary book on domestic science.
+The book discusses George's role in the teaching of the subject and includes recipes intended to reflect later social trends.

-A brief mention of George and her book Vegetarian Cookery was included in Colin Spencer's The Heretic's Feast: A History of Vegetarianism.
-After reading about George in Spencer's book, Anne O'Connell, who had later attended George's school, was inspired to author Early Vegetarian Recipes, exploring the history of vegetarian recipes.
+George and Vegetarian Cookery were briefly discussed in Colin Spencer's The Heretic's Feast: A History of Vegetarianism.
+Anne O'Connell, who later attended George's school, wrote that Spencer's discussion of George led her to write Early Vegetarian Recipes, a book on the history of vegetarian recipes.

-One of George's recipes from her King Edward's Cookery Book was included in Annie Gray's The Official Downton Abbey Cookbook.
+One recipe from King Edward's Cookery Book was included in Annie Gray's The Official Downton Abbey Cookbook.